EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 4) Topic_Modeling_Amazon_Reviews
 5) Prediction_Model_Creation

-This order also represents order of my studies.
-In order to understand the codes used in the study fully, this order needs to be followed.
+This order also represents the order of my studies.
+In order to understand the codes used in the study fully, given order needs to be followed.

-In the Capstone report, you will see important findings of all these studies in APA format.
+In the capstone project report, you will see the steps and findings of all these studies in APA format.
+Report doesn't include every visual that are available in the collab files.
+I only included the relevant visuals in the report.

 Have fun!